Compliance startup OneTrust raises $210 million at a $2.7 billion valuation

 But Insight Partners managing director Richard Wells isn’t concerned about the competition.

 “Our continued investment in OneTrust represents the value that businesses are placing on having the right tools to implement cost-effective and efficient privacy programs at scale,” he said in a statement.
-“With CCPA now in effect and other privacy laws to follow suit, we are thrilled to continue our partnership with OneTrust to bring value and operational expertise from our Insight Onsite team to help OneTrust ScaleUp.”
+“With CCPA now in effect and other privacy laws to follow suit, we are thrilled to continue our partnership with OneTrust to bring value and operational expertise from our Insight Onsite team to help OneTrust scale up.”

-OneTrust, which is coheadquartered in London, with additional offices in Bangalore, San Francisco, New York, Munich, Hong Kong, and Bangkok, has over 1,500 employees globally.
+OneTrust, which is co-headquartered in London, with additional offices in Bangalore, San Francisco, New York, Munich, Hong Kong, and Bangkok, has over 1,500 employees globally.